Greek socialist makes last-ditch attempt at government

 European Central Bank policymaker Ewald Nowotny, said Greece could not be helped if it would not help itself, in a stern warning that euro exit was in the cards.

-Most Greeks may oppose the terms of a 130-billion-euro IMF/EU bailout agreed in February but want to stay in the euro.
+Most Greeks may oppose the tough terms of a 130 billion euro IMF/EU bailout agreed in February but want to stay in the euro.

 European governments kept the country solvent for the moment by agreeing to make a 4.2 billion euros payment on Thursday from the region's bailout fund to enable Athens to meet short term bond redemptions.
 But, in a sign of growing displeasure at the impasse in Athens, a further 1 billion euros was withheld, probably until next month.